 Denmark is very family-friendly and not to be underestimated.
-The majority of the population once again speaks English, and their transportation is just as efficient as the United Kingdom, making it easy to take in the sights.
-Copenhagen is bustling with activity, and the must-see Tivoli Gardens and the Little Mermaid, but just outside of Copenhagen, about 30 minutes away is Bakken, the world’s oldest amusement park.
+The majority of the population once again speaks English, and their transportation is just as efficient as in the United Kingdom, making it easy to take in the sights.
+Copenhagen is bustling with activity, and the must-sees are Tivoli Gardens and the Little Mermaid.
+But just outside of Copenhagen, about 30 minutes away, is Bakken, the world’s oldest amusement park.
 Or maybe take a day trip to Billund and visit the official Legoland.
 There are many ways to have fun with kids in Denmark.
-Whatever you do, add Denmark on your list of places to visit.
+Whatever you do, add Denmark to your list of places to visit.

 Luxembourg is the least popular European country on our list.
-I remembered when in London, before leaving to visit Luxembourg, I mentioned to my family that we were taking a trip there, and their response was, “who goes there?”.
+I remember that when I was in London before leaving to visit Luxembourg, I mentioned to my family that we were taking a trip there, and their response was, “Who goes there?”
 However, if you’re looking for a great country to visit with kids, it’s hard to beat Luxembourg.
-Kids will have a blast at Parc Merveilleux, which is both a playground and a zoo and, for even more unique adventure, spend a night or two in an actual tree hotel.
+Kids will have a blast at Parc Merveilleux, which is both a playground and a zoo, and, for an even more unique adventure, spend a night or two in an actual tree hotel.

 Everyone, including your little ones, will appreciate the beauty that is the Netherlands.
 Finding someone who speaks English when in need of assistance is also never a problem.
-While Amsterdam is walkable for the most popular attractions, public transportation is also very efficient, although you’ll see many getting around on bicycles.
+While the most popular attractions in Amsterdam are walkable, public transportation is also very efficient, though many people get around on bicycles.

-Be sure to purchase the Museumkaart (The Museum card), which will allow you to maximize your time in the Netherlands and gives you free entrance to about 400 museums in the Netherlands.
-You’ll also be able to skip the lines at many of the more popular museums such as the Van Gogh Musem, take a one-hour Canal Cruise and Airport Transfer tickets by train, and even discounts to other attractions.
+Be sure to purchase the Museumkaart (the Museum card), which will allow you to maximize your time in the Netherlands and gives you free entrance to about 400 museums in the country.
+You’ll also be able to skip the lines at many of the more popular museums, such as the Van Gogh Museum, take a one-hour canal cruise and airport transfer tickets by train, and even get discounts at other attractions.

-I had a tough choice, deciding if I should add Sweden instead of Italy.
+I had a tough choice to make when deciding if I should add Sweden instead of Italy.
 While we LOVED Sweden, Italy beat them by just a tiny margin.
 However, that was because we didn’t visit Stockholm and instead visited Malmö, Sweden.